All About Contact Lenses, Types, History, Uses, Advantages & Disadvantages, Insertion & Removal, Complications, and More »

 Colored Contact Lenses

 Colored contacts are the lenses tinted mostly for cosmesis and sometimes for therapeutic purposes.
-Recently red colored contacts are used to compensate color vision deficiency as tint enhances color perception.
+Recently red colored contacts are used to compensate for color vision deficiency as tint enhances color perception.

 Orthokeratology (Ortho-K lenses)